elvis-pan/elvis-pan.github.io/_pages/about.md

 ---

 I'm a sophomore student at [Carnegie Mellon University](https://www.cmu.edu) [School of Computer Science](https://cs.cmu.edu) majoring in computer science.
-My research interest is in machine learning and optimization.
+My research interest is in machine learning, optimization, and algorithms.

-Currently, I do research at [CMU MultiComp Lab](http://multicomp.cs.cmu.edu/) in multimodal machine learning under [Prof. Louis-Philippe Morency](https://www.cs.cmu.edu/~morency/).
-This semester, I'm visiting [Tsinghua University](https://www.tsinghua.edu.cn/en/index.htm) from February to July.

 For more information about my [CV](https://panyan7.github.io/cv/), [courses](https://panyan7.github.io/blog/2021/courses/) and [life](https://panyan7.github.io/personal/), feel free to explore this webpage.